Prajwal01406/California_Mall_Project/ReadME.md

 # Visualization

-As I was solving all the questions I found out that the resulted tables and answers wre very boring to analyse and understand.
-It looks so shabby and boring and I was not able to concentrate on the results.
+As I was solving all the questions I found out that the resulted tables and answers were very boring to analyse and understand.
+It looked so shabby and boring and I was not able to concentrate on the results.
 So in order to fix this issue I first **downloaded** all the results in **CSV** format and uploaded them to **Power Bi** a software used to visualize tabular data.
 Then I went ahead an created varous graphs and visuals to present this datain a more systematic and easily understandable form, which is also very attractive.

-You can download the solution file from [here](Visualisation\CA_Malls_sales.pbix)
+You can download the solution file from [here](Visualization/)

 The following images show the graphs.